Last Modified: 12/8/2014

 User Personal Keys

 These keys are generated and managed centrally in ePO.
 They are generated at the time a user requests it from ePO.
 The User Personal Key is unique (personal) to each user and there is one User Personal Key created for each user that requests it.
-Thus, data encrypted with the User Personal Key cannot be read by others or shared with others since the key is unique to one user and only assigned to that user.
-However, the Key Administrator can locate a User Personal Key in ePO and if needed change its attribute to be a generally available key.
+Thus, data encrypted with the User Personal Key cannot be read by others or shared with others because the key is unique to one user and assigned only to that user.
+However, the Key Administrator can locate a User Personal Key in ePO, and if needed change its attribute to be a generally available key.
 The Key Administrator can then assign additional users to that specific User Personal Key.
-This is a typical use case when a User Personal Key is used as Recovery Key for Endpoint Encryption for Removable Media (EERM).
-By granting an Auditor or Forensics Agent access to a user’s User Personal Key (assuming the EERM policy states this is the Recovery key), it is possible to read data off that user’s removable devices.
-Make sure not to confuse User Personal Keys with the next key type: User Local Keys.
+This is a typical use case when a User Personal Key is used as Recovery Key for Removable Media Protection functionality.
+By granting an Auditor or Forensics Agent access to a user’s User Personal Key (assuming the Removable Media Protection policy states this is the Recovery key), it is possible to read data off that user’s removable devices.
+Do not confuse User Personal Keys with User Local Keys.